demisto/content/Packs/TeamViewer/Integrations/TeamViewerEventCollector/README.md

 TeamViewer event collector integration for Cortex XSIAM.
 This integration was integrated and tested with version 15.40 of TeamViewer Event Collector

-## Configure TeamViewer Event Collector on Cortex XSOAR
+## Configure TeamViewer Event Collector on Cortex XSIAM

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for TeamViewer Event Collector.